sam596/WCA-Stats/bestsinglewithoutsubxaverage/sub10.md

 ## Best Single without a Sub X Average

-*Last updated using WCA Developer Export from Mon Nov 12 at 0508UTC*
+*Last updated using WCA Developer Export from Thu Nov 15 at 0607UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*